Pennsylvania special House election pits Conor Lamb against Rick Saccone

 “The one fact that has remained the same this year – whether Democrats have won or lost [recent special elections] – is Democrats are doing better in terms of turnout and enthusiasm,” Kevan Yenerall, a social sciences professor at Clarion University, told Fox News.

-Read on for a look at the candidates and what’s unique about Pennsylvania’s 18th district ahead of the March 13 special election.
+With less than a week to go before the March 13 special election, here's a look at the candidates and what is unique about Pennsylvania's 18th district.

 Rick Saccone